 Your doctor is likely to ask you a number of questions, such as:

-- Do you remember any injuries to that area or insect bites?
+- Do you remember injuries or insect bites to that area?

 - How severe is the pain?